mudler/LocalAI/docs/content/docs/getting-started/quickstart.md

 {{% alert icon="💡" %}}

 To customize the models, see [Model customization]({{%relref "docs/getting-started/customize-model" %}}).
-For more model configurations, visit the [Examples Section](https://github.com/mudler/LocalAI/tree/master/examples/configurations).
+For more model configurations, visit the [Examples Section](https://github.com/mudler/LocalAI/tree/master/examples/configurations) and the configurations for the models below is available [here](https://github.com/mudler/LocalAI/tree/master/embedded/models).
 {{% /alert %}}

 {{< tabs tabTotal="3" >}}